flaviofrancisco/vagasprajr-project/README.md

 This is the @vagasprajr project, where you can have a fully functional environment to work with the [Vagas Pra Jr](https://vagasprajr.com.br) API locally.

+## What is Vagas Pra Jr?

+Vagas Pra Jr is a platform that connects junior professionals with companies that are looking for new talents.
+It's a great way to start your career and get experience in the market.

 # Our stack

 - [React](https://reactjs.org/)